GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 ## Description

-The query must use the operation type `mutation`:
+Mutations are operations that have side effects, such as performing an insert or update of data in the database.
+The available mutation fields are those under the `MutationRoot` type, and these can be requested in the GraphQL document via the operation type `mutation`:

 ```graphql
 mutation {